It’s not hard to tell when someone is being fake but sometimes keep friendships going with them.

 Whether they know the group of people or not, someone who is trying hard to be anyone but who they really are is going to show off so that people believe the act they are putting on for everyone.

-Similar to gossip, saying bad things about other people is a great way to distract from their own crap lives and make you think that they have their acts together.
+Similar to gossip, saying bad things about other people is a great way to distract from their own negative lives and make you think that they have their acts together.

 It’s a game of cat and mouse in the truest sense: they spit out some bullshit about someone and you chase after that information trying to validate it instead of trying to validate their story.